Skills development for youth: Training and improved income prospects in Rakhine State

-Access to these services is further limited for young Rohingyas, some of whom live in IDP camps, as a result of formal and socio-cultural barriers.
+Access to these services is further limited for young Rohingyas, some of whom live in IDP camps, as a result of official and socio-cultural barriers.

-Young vulnerable people aged between 15 and 30 in Rakhine State have better access to vocational training and employment promotion.
-Income and employment prospects for young people contribute to long-term, sustainable development in line with the transitional assistance strategy of the German Federal Ministry for Economic Cooperation and Development.
+Young people aged between 15 and 30 from vulnerable sections of the population have better access to vocational training courses and employment promotion.
+Employment and income prospects contribute to the country’s sustainable development.

-- Basic skills training inside and outside IDP camps: cooperation with the Norwegian Refugee Council and the Danish Refugee Council, two international non-governmental organisations (NGOs), is facilitating access to internally displaced persons.
-In addition, existing training courses are being refined and adapted to national standards.
+The project is cooperating with local and international non-governmental organisation (NGOs) in order to gain access to IDPs.
+As part of this, the existing training courses are being refined and adapted to national standards.
 The project harnesses the experience of the NGOs on (mobile) skills training as a basis for developing its own activities.
-For example, training courses are on offer on repairing motorbikes and small items of agricultural equipment for rice farming.
-Internships are also arranged and financial assistance is available to help with the start-up of small businesses.
+For example, training courses on repairing motorbikes and small items of agricultural equipment for rice farming are on offer.
+The project also helps with internship placement and provides start-up assistance for the setting up of micro enterprises.

-- Short skill-based (mobile) courses: the project supports public bodies with the introduction and implementation of short courses and the adaptation of these to national standards.
-Training of teaching staff and the renovation and equipping of state training facilities strengthen the vocational education system as a whole.
+The project supports state agencies in launching and implementing short courses and in adapting these to national standards.
+Training of instructors and the renovation and equipping of state training facilities strengthen the vocational education system as a whole.

 Courses that improve general life skills are on offer in selected communities and villages.
 Examples include language training in Burmese and English, training in critical thinking, self-reflection and stress management, and general education in economic and financial matters.